Holocaust Museum of LA flooded with antisemitic messages after offering Kanye West a private tour

 The Holocaust Museum of Los Angeles said it has been flooded with antisemitic messages after artist Kanye West rejected their offer of a private tour.

 The influx of hateful messages comes after West, who legally changed his name to Ye, made a series of antisemitic remarks.
-Despite his comments, Kean and the museum offered a private tour to West hoping that it would change his views.
+Despite his comments, the CEO of the Holocaust Museum of L.A.
+Beth Kean and the museum offered a private tour to West hoping that it would change his views.

-"We know for a fact that education is the greatest catalyst for change," said Beth Kean, CEO of the Holocaust Museum of LA. .
+"We know for a fact that education is the greatest catalyst for change," said Kean.
 "When students and visitors come to the museum if they enter as bystanders they leave as upstanders.
 We know that."

 Ye rejected the offer on the "Drink Champs Podcast" and reportedly said Planned Parenthood was his Holocaust museum.